Book an Open Day

 - Delivery online

-The number of people in treatment for substance use in the UK is on the rise, with 140,599 cases recorded in 2019/20 (gov.uk).
-There's a distinct and growing need for professionals in this field who can contribute to research and support.
+The number of people in treatment for substance use in the UK is on the rise and there's a distinct and growing need for professionals in this field who can contribute to research and support.

 With elective modules in specialist subjects such as housing, public health or rehabilitation, you’ll develop a range of skills which will significantly enhance your confidence and employability in the field of substance use.